When and How to Use 20mhz vs 40mhz vs 80mhz

 - 80MHz Bandwidth

 If you need a higher data transfer rate, you should go for 80MHz.
-But you are likely to find congestion when there is even a little traffic.
-Because there are not enough non-overlapping channels for you to operate within.
+But you are likely to find congestion when there is even a little traffic because there are not enough non-overlapping channels for you to operate within.
 So, it is more likely that you will face channel interference.
 If you are in not so crowded place, then you can go for 80MHz.

 Clearing the Channel

 Clearing the channel is a must-do practice for everyone.
 You can clear the channel by using peripheral devices that are low-bandwidth when there is no need for higher bandwidth.
-It includes printers, scanners, and other devices that can connect to your network.
+This includes printers, scanners, and other devices that can connect to your network.
 You just need to set up these devices at 2.4GHz and set your computer at 5GHz, and that will do the trick for you.

 Channel Bandwidth for 2.4GHz